Spicy Chocolate Ice Cream (that's actually spicy)

 1 tablespoon chili powder

-2 ½ tablespoons cayenne powder (use more or less according to personal preference, tasting as you go)
+2 ½ tablespoons cayenne powder (add it half a tablespoon at a time, tasting as you go)

 2 small shakes of cinnamon (about ¼ tsp)